withastro/roadmap/proposals/content-layer.md

 }

 const { craft } = Astro.props;

-// If a collection is defined as `content` and the loader has set the `rendered.html` property,
-// the entry will have a `render()` method that generates a component for rendering HTML content. const { Content } = await craft.render();
+// The `render()` helper can be used to render the HTML content of an entry.
+If an entry doesn't have rendered content, it will return an empty component. const { Content } = await render(craft);
 ---

 <h1>{craft.data.title}</h1>